ER doc and Brown researcher Megan Ranney on the surge of COVID-19

 FC: Did you see that in North Dakota the governor was actually directing nurses to keep working if they tested positive but had no symptoms?

-Ranney: That is ridiculous.
+MR: That is ridiculous.

 FC: I think that’s a really extreme example of how resources have been stretched thin.
 But I am curious what your experience has been like with stretched-thin resources.
 In what ways has your hospital had to compromise or what has that meant for you?

-Ranney: As ER docs, we are used to making do with less.
+MR: As ER docs, we are used to making do with less.
 We’re used to a night where we get five shootings all at once or a bus turns over.
 The difference now is that it just keeps going—we’re persistently on the edge.
 At least at my hospital, we have not compromised our care of our patients, but we have done that at the expense of our caregivers.

 When you’re wearing PPE, it’s tough to go to the restroom or to take a drink.
 Every time you doff your PPE, you’re potentially putting yourself at risk of exposure, so you don’t take care of your own personal needs.
-Also, many of us are stepping up and working extra shifts to cover either for our colleagues, who are sick ,or to cover for those who are now opening our field hospital.
+Also, many of us are stepping up and working extra shifts to cover either for our colleagues who are sick or to cover for those who are now opening our field hospital.
 I think the toll on our healthcare workers has yet to be fully felt.

 FC: What has that meant for you?

-Ranney: I am taking on more clinical responsibilities and more backup calls than I normally would, and that’s true of everyone in my group.
+MR: I am taking on more clinical responsibilities and more backup calls than I normally would, and that’s true of everyone in my group.

 But just the practice of going into the ER, it’s different now.
 I have these sores behind my ears because I wear glasses.
 I wear two different masks and a face shield, and the pressure of those on my glasses has made sores behind my ears.
 It’s a very little thing, but the thought of putting PPE back on, sometimes you go, “Oh, I just don’t want to.”
 You know you’re going to do it and you’re going to be able to take care of your patients, but it has just shifted the tenor of our work.